 The original QuickBooks Pro software, along with the license number and registration information, must be retained by each Treasurer.
 This version shall be loaded onto each new Treasurer’s computer before restoring the back-up file provided by the outgoing Treasurer.

-FOURTH QUARTER AND YEAR-END MANDATED REPORTING
+SECTION OCTOBER AND YEAR-END REPORTING

-For the fourth quarter of the year, the Section shall send the Chapter Accounting Services contractor:

-an additional Profit and Loss Statement Budget vs. Actual report and Balance sheet showing the year-end total of income and expenses

-a list of miscellaneous line items over $500.00 identified on the year-end P&L (Jan 1 to Dec 31) and on the 4th quarter financial reports

-the ending balance in the checking, savings and CD or other reserve accounts, noting the beginning balance of the checking account for the new year

-the Section Budget for the new year.
+The Section Bookkeeper shall provide Section financial information to National by 10/31 of each year or the date requested by National in order to include the Section’s financial information into National’s annual tax returns along with the Chapter’s financial information.
+Sections shall ensure their transactions are in by October 1, or the Section has provided the Section bookkeeper with transaction details.

-The year-end information will be incorporated into the Chapter's tax return and is due by February 15.
+The Section/Chapter bookkeeper shall provide the year-end Section financial information to the Chapter accountant to be incorporated into the Chapter's tax return by February 15.
+Sections shall ensure their transactions are in by January 15th, or the Section has provided the Section bookkeeper with transaction details by that date.

-DUE DATES FOR SECTION FINANCIAL REPORTS TO THE CHAPTER
+DUE DATES FOR SECTION FINANCIAL information TO THE section/chapter bookkeeper

 FIRST QUARTER APRIL 15

 SECOND QUARTER JULY 15